ARMY OF THE DOOMED

 What to do, then, if one has no talent for following?

 Sorry, friend.
 That puts you with us.
 We have no structure, no orders, no uniforms or salutes.
 We each fight our own battle against the machinery, struggling alone merely to exist independently within our own heads, and that is why we cannot win.

 Seventeen: Book One

-Corporations control all of the world’s diminishing resources and all of its governments, dividing the world into two types of people: those who unquestioningly obey, and those who die.
+Corporations control all of Earth’s diminishing resources and all of its governments, dividing the world into two types of people: those who unquestioningly obey, and those who die.